1. WHAT FUNDS ARE DISBURSED BY GCC?

 ||=||$0 - $519 per semester (PELL ONLY)|

 *Note: At GCC the Federal Pell Grant for Winter and Spring is awarded by combining both Winter and Spring units (The winter term is NOT a stand alone term for Financial Aid awarding).
 Students enrolled and awarded a Federal Pell Grant prior to the start of the Winter term will receive 1/2 of their Winter award (based only on Winter units).
+The rest of the Winter monies will be combined and mailed with the initial Spring disbursement.
 Students awarded after the start of the Winter term will receive 1/2 of their Winter award during the initial Spring disbursement (Winter and Spring units combined; if applicable).
 Students who had a Return to Title IV calculation for Fall semester in a particular aid year AND who enrolls for the subsequent Winter semester will receive their Winter Pell Grant disbursement with their first Spring disbursement if their file is complete and awarded.

 Work-Study: Must be full-time (12 units per semester).SEOG Grant, Cal Grant & Federal Direct